mapplesyrrup/weatherStationReliability/paper.md

 # State of the field

-Prior work on missing values in climate datasets has concentrated on imputation, such as, reconstructing gaps using statistical methods or, more recently, AI-based approaches trained on historical climate patterns.
+Prior work on missing values in climate datasets has concentrated on imputation, such as reconstructing gaps using statistical methods or, more recently, AI-based approaches trained on historical climate patterns.
 These methods are valuable for producing complete records for downstream modeling, but because they are trained on past conditions, they are poorly suited to